zainnyx111/Wireless-password-cracking/README.md

 -aircrack-ng suite(airmon-ng, airdump, aireplay-ng,aircrack-ng)

 # Aircrack-ng:
-Its a collection of tools for wireless network auditing. it helps you capture wi-fi traffic , test injection, perform attacks for collecting handshakes or cracking  WEP/WPA keys , and analyze/decrypt captures
+Its a collection of tools for wireless network auditing. it helps you capture wi-fi traffic

+ Test injection, perform attacks for collecting handshakes or cracking  WEP/WPA keys , and analyze/decrypt captures